Year of the Dog serial novel

 No such luck.
 “I thought I’d stay for a little while.
 Ashwin, did you know your bathroom is unfinished?
 You’ve got tile everywhere.”

 He paused in the act of shutting the door.
-Aunt Nell stating the obvious meant she was more upset than she let on.
-He very carefully said, “You’re always welcome to stay for a few days, Aunt Nell, but is everything okay at Yuina's?”
+Auntie Nell stating the obvious meant she was more upset than she let on.
+He very carefully said, “You’re always welcome to stay for a few days, Auntie Nell, but is everything okay at Yuina’s?”

 “Yuina is fine.”
 Snippy.
 And avoiding a direct answer.